20% off your first purchase with code: SHOP24

 ➡️ Teacher Tip – I have found that I get the best response by asking for help with something specific rather than just a general invitation to come assist during the school day.

-Once you have a few parents excited to help out, start making a list of jobs they can do.
-Delegating some of these tasks will make a huge difference in your stress level and free up more of your own time for lesson planning, working with students, and the other important thing teachers do.
+Once you have a few parents excited to help out, start making a list of jobs they can take off your plate.
+Delegating some of these tasks will make a huge difference in your stress level and free up more of your own time for lesson plans, working with students, and the other important things teachers do.

-Here are some ideas for using parents as volunteers in the classroom:
+Here are some creative ways to use parents as volunteers in the classroom:

-One thing that takes up a lot of time in the classroom is switching out bulletin boards.
+One thing that takes up a lot of time for a classroom teacher is switching out bulletin boards.
 If you like to hang student work or change your boards to match the seasons, holidays, or specific academic topics, you can easily assign a volunteer to take care of it for you.

-➡️ Teacher Tip - If you plan to reuse the same bulletin board display next year, have your volunteer take a picture of it before taking it down and putting the pieces in a large zip-loc bag or envelope.
+➡️ Teacher Tip – If you plan to reuse the same bulletin board display next year, have your volunteer take a picture of it before taking it down and putting the pieces in a large zip-loc bag or envelope.
 Later, print the picture and attach it to the front of the bag.
-Next year it will be easy peasy for someone to hang it back up for you!
+Next year it will be easy peasy for someone to hang it back up in the exact same way!

-Why not use your regular volunteers to improve student success?
-It doesn't take a master's degree to listen to students read aloud or help them learn math facts or sight words.
-Your volunteers can also work with small groups by supervising a game, facilitating science experiments, or assisting younger students with a craft activity.
+Why not use your regular volunteers to improve student achievement?
+It doesn’t take a master’s degree to listen to students read aloud or help them learn math facts or sight words.
+Your volunteers can also work with small groups by supervising a game, facilitating a science experiment, or assisting younger students with a craft activity.

-I'm not talking about cleaning here.
+When I say housekeeping, I’m not talking about cleaning.
 I mean all the little daily tasks that keep a classroom running smoothly.
 If you have volunteers who come in regularly, they can handle many of these things:

-• Homework check in - collecting and checking off who completed it
+• Homework check in – collecting and checking off who completed the assignment

 • Mailboxes – sorting completed work into student mailboxes

-• Student folders - filling with students' work and papers at the end of the day
+• Student folders – filling take-home with students’ work and papers at the end of the day

-• Running errands - to the office, media center, etc.
+• Running errands – to the office, media center, lunchroom, etc.

 • Assembling booklets, work packets, etc.